forkcms/documentation/module guide/modeling_your_module.md

 ## Backend navigation

 For the frontend, you alter the complete navigation by dragging the page to the right places on the “pages”-page in the backend.
-For the backend however, when you write a module, you need to add the backend navigation that is used to edit the module in the /backend/cache/navigation/navigation.php.
-Actually, inserting the module into the backend navigation will usually be handled in the installer, which we'll get to in Chapter 24: Creating an installer.
+For the backend however, when you write a module, you need to add the backend navigation that is used to edit the module in the */backend/cache/navigation/navigation.php*.
+Actually, inserting the module into the backend navigation will usually be handled in the installer, which we'll get to in [Creating an installer](creating_an_installer.md).

 In this file, you'll find a multidimensional array representing the complete backend navigation.
 For more information check out the file itself.